parsa-rangriz/parsa-rangriz.github.io/_pages/about.md

 Canada, N2L 3G1\
 Email: [prangriz@uwaterloo.ca](mailto:prangriz@uwaterloo.ca)

 I am an MMath student in statistics at the University of Waterloo under the supervision of [Aukosh Jagannath](https://aukosh.github.io/).
 Previously, I completed my BSc at Sharif University of Technology in 2023 working with [Amir Daneshgar](http://math.sharif.ir/faculties/daneshgar).
 Also, I have done an internship at EPFL under the supervison of [Lenka Zdeborova](https://people.epfl.ch/lenka.zdeborova/?lang=en) in 2022.
-My CV (as of July 2024) can be found [here](/cv).
+My CV (as of Sep 2024) can be found [here](/files/CV.pdf).

 Research interests:
   * Probability Theory